kedacore/keda-docs/content/docs/2.12/concepts/scaling-deployments.md

 **`complexScalingLogic.formula`**

   `formula` composes external metrics together and allows them to be modified/manipulated with.
 It accepts mathematical/conditional statements using [this external project](https://github.com/antonmedv/expr).
+If `fallback` is applied, the `formula` will NOT be applied.
+Complete language definition of `expr` package can be found [here](https://expr.medv.io/docs/Language-Definition).
+Formula must return a single value (not boolean).

-**Example**
+**Example 1**

 ```yaml
 advanced: